MicrosoftDocs/power-automate-docs/articles/guidance/planning/authentication-security.md

 Before you set up your automation, you should ask yourself how you currently sign in to the systems or computers to do the tasks manually.
-Below are some examples of different types of authentication (sign-ins) that can be used when automating with Power Automate.<!--note from editor: In the image, please change "Office 365" to "Microsoft 365", and make it "On-premises data gateway"-->
+Below are some examples of different types of authentication (sign-ins) that can be used when automating with Power Automate.<!--note from editor: In the image, please change "Office 365" to "Microsoft 365", and make it "On-premises data gateway"--><!--tayoshi: Done-->

 ![Different types of automation](media/automation-types.png "Different types of automation")